History of Penkridge: The Dudley Inheritance

 Dudley went on to overthrow Somerset and to have him executed, placing himself in unchallenged power over the young king and the country.
-When Edward died in 1553, his sister Mary, a Catholic, was his successor according to both the will of Henry VIII and the Succession to the Crown Act 1543.
+When Edward died in 1553, his sister Mary I, a Catholic, was his successor according to both the will of Henry VIII and the Succession to the Crown Act 1543.
 Dudley attempted a coup d'état to enthrone his Protestant daughter-in-law, Lady Jane Grey.
 Mary rallied her supporters and marched on London.
 Dudley was quickly arrested, tried and executed As a traitor, his lands were forfeit to the Crown.
 This placed in doubt the future of extensive lands at Penkridge and the final resolution took more than thirty years.

 The former St. Michael's church estates were all retained by the Crown as overlord.
 The Crown also retained the advowson of the parish for the time being.
 Mary's Counter-Reformation was very partial and very parsimonious.
 The monasteries were not restored and only Wolverhampton was revived among the chapels royal: St. Michael's College had gone, never to return.
 The deanery house itself was rented out.
 The lands were leased, mainly to the Littletons.
 Penkridge manor belonged to the younger John Dudley, who was arrested and condemned to death, like his father.
 He was reprieved, although he lost Penkridge manor and his other lands to the Crown in 1554, and died shortly after his release from prison.
 His widow, Anne, was allowed to retain a life interest in Penkridge.
 She remarried only a year later.
 When she was declared insane in 1566, her second husband, Sir Edward Unton, took control.

 The only quick resolution came with Teddesley Hay.
 On Dudley's execution, his widow was allowed to retain an interest in it, but she died in 1555.
 It was sold to the Sir Edward Littleton of Pillaton Hall.
 The next Sir Edward, who succeeded in 1558, was keen to make something of this wilderness.
 His vigorous enclosure of the area soon upset neighbouring landowners and their tenants.
 Gailey Hay also went to Dudley's widow but, after her death, rights and ownership were sold off piecemeal, creating a complex patchwork of competing claims that lingered for three centuries.